Mary Chinery-Hesse: Early life and education

-Mary Blay was born to Robert Samuel Blay, a barrister, jurist and a Justice of the Supreme Court of Ghana during the First Republic.
-Her mother was Dinah Blay.
+Mary Blay was born to Robert Samuel Blay, a barrister, jurist, and Justice of the Supreme Court of Ghana during the First Republic.
+Her mother was Marjorie Lady Mould of Jamestown, Accra.
+Her maternal great-grandfather was John van der Puije, the Gold Coast merchant, newspaper publisher, traditional ruler and politician.
 She had her secondary education at the Wesley Girls' Senior High School in Cape Coast.
-She also holds a BA (Hons) in Sociology and Economics, and Doctor of Laws (honoris causa) from the University of Ghana and did postgraduate training in Development Economics at the University of Dublin.
+She also holds a BA (Hons) in Sociology and Economics and a Doctor of Laws (honoris causa) from the University of Ghana, and she did postgraduate training in Development Economics at Trinity College Dublin.
+At the World Bank Institute in Washington D.C., she was inscribed as a Fellow of the Institute.

 Career

-In her early career, Mary Chinery-Hesse was a Principal Secretary at the Ministry of Finance and Economic Planning, and Secretary of the National Economic Planning Council.
-She joined the UN in 1981 where she held the appointment of the first African Woman Resident Coordinator of the United Nations System and Resident Representative of UNDP to many countries including, Sierra Leone, Tanzania, the Seychelles, and Uganda.
-She headed the Consultative Committee on Programme and Operational Questions (CCPOQ) of the United Nations from 1993 to 1998, the Commonwealth Expert Group of Eminent Persons on Structural Adjustment and Women and was instrumental in the published report, Engendering Adjustment.
+In her early career, Mary Chinery-Hesse was a principal secretary at the Ministry of Finance and Economic Planning and secretary of the National Economic Planning Council.
+She joined the UN in 1981, where she held the appointment of the first African woman Resident Coordinator of the United Nations System and Resident Representative of UNDP to many countries, including Sierra Leone, Tanzania, the Seychelles, and Uganda.
+She headed the Consultative Committee on Programme and Operational Questions (CCPOQ) of the United Nations from 1993 to 1998, the Commonwealth Expert Group of Eminent Persons on Structural Adjustment and Women, and was instrumental in the published report, Engendering Adjustment.
 She belonged to the Council of African Advisers of the World Bank between 1992 and 1998.
 In the 1990s, she chaired the High-Level Panel of Eminent Persons on Review of Progress in the Implementation of the Programme for the Least Developed Countries.
 She was a member of the Eminent Persons’ Advisory Panel of the African Union and served on the Zedillo Commission, more formally known as the Distinguished High-Level Panel of Eminent Persons on Financing for Development.

 In 1989, she was appointed as the first woman Deputy Director-General of the International Labour Organization in Geneva, Switzerland.
 She served as an advisor to John Kufour, the former President of Ghana.
-She was the Vice-Chairman of the National Development Planning Commission.
+She was the vice chairman of the National Development Planning Commission.

-She has served on several boards including those at the Centre for Policy Analysis and the Voluntary Fund for Technical Cooperation-UN High Commissioner for Human Rights.
+She has served on several boards, including those at the Centre for Policy Analysis and the Voluntary Fund for Technical Cooperation of the UN High Commissioner for Human Rights.
 She was also a Commissioner at the Public Utilities Regulatory Commission and at the Commission on HIV/AIDS and Governance in Africa.

-She was appointed as the Chancellor of the University of Ghana.
-She assumed this position on 1 August 2018, and succeeded Kofi Annan, former UN Secretary-General.
+She was appointed Chancellor of the University of Ghana succeeding Kofi Annan, former UN Secretary-General.
+She assumed this position on 1 August 2018 and served for the first 5-year term.
+She was reappointed in July 2023 and is currently serving a second term which commenced on 1 August 2023 and would conclude 31 July 2028.

+She serves as the Chair of the Goodwill Ambassadors of the Kofi Annan International Peacekeeping Training Centre and is also the Chair of the Board of the Centre for Regional Integration in Africa.